ralphkalweit/kp-project/README.md

 You need to install [sbt](https://www.scala-sbt.org/): `brew install sbt` I recommend using IntelliJ IDEA to open the scala project.

-All Scala code is inside `./scala`.
-To continue in the console, please run `cd scala`.
 To run the code, use `sbt run`.
-To execute all tests, use `sbt test`
+To execute all tests, use `sbt test`.

 ## Structure of the Program
 The intended structure of the program is the following workflow: